PKua007/rampack/doc/output-formats.md

 Internal RAMPACK text representation of a simulation snapshot, stored to a file with the name given by the `filename` argument.
 Apart from box dimensions and particles' positions and orientations, it contains simulation metadata (which is used to resume an interrupted simulation) as key=value pairs.
 Format's specification is technically not a part of the public interface; thus it may change in the future (retaining the software support of older versions).
-Currently, is has the following structure:
+Currently, it has the following structure:

 ```text